Belford, Northumberland

-Belford is a village and civil parish in Northumberland, England, about halfway between Alnwick and Berwick-upon-Tweed, a few miles inland from the east coast and just off the Great North Road, the A1.
+Belford is a village and civil parish in Northumberland, England, about halfway between Alnwick and Berwick-upon-Tweed, around 4 km inland from the east coast and just off the Great North Road, the A1.
 At the 2001 census it had a population of 1,055, increasing to 1,258 at the 2011 Census.

 Belford is surrounded by rich pastoral farmland, and to the west of the village is found one of the better rock climbing locations in the county, Bowden Doors.

 Governance

-Belford is in the parliamentary constituency of Berwick-upon-Tweed and is currently served by Anne-Marie Trevelyan (Conservative).
+Belford is in the parliamentary constituency of Berwick-upon-Tweed and is currently served by David Smith (Labour).
 Belford is served by Northumberland County Council.

-Economy

-The area attracts tourists and there are also a number of businesses based in Belford.

 Landmarks

 Belford Hall

 Belford Hall is a Grade I listed building, an 18th-century mansion house.